-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH, E. coli and TRC in accordance with recommended analytical methods.
-This is due to the holding time restriction for E. coli, the volatility of TRC, and the fact that pH cannot be preserved and must be sampled in the field.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for media filters may be grab samples.
+Grab samples must be collected for pH and E. coli in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.